zwadhams/AutoVulnDiscovery/Assignment2/README.md

 I'm just using Python f-strings to substitute values in the send_email function.
 (Jinja2 templates had been mentioned, but maybe that is not necessary.)<br/>

+crash2.py do not edit, it's the exact config that got me the second crash.
+I used random.seed() to recreate results.
+Tried and didn't work:
+I have messed with the date inputs, making them invalid etc. multiple emails cc from and rcpt check for valid address, cc doesn't
+I tried removing or changing the order of smpt commands (FROM etc) these cases are handled.

 ## TODOs
 We need to:<br/>
 -  log the client's outputs to files whose name id's the input.<br/>